fbpx

 Is cable internet still available in Australia?

 Yes – cable internet is still available in places where the NBN has yet to be rolled out.
-However, for the most part, this is a stop-gap plan for households and businesses until the NBN becomes available, after which point the cable connection will be replaced.
+However, for the most part, this is a stop-gap plan for households until the NBN becomes available, after which point the cable connection will be replaced.
 This means that all cable internet connections will eventually be phased out in favour of Hybrid Fibre Coaxial (HFC) NBN connections.
 As of September 2023, only one provider in Australia offers cable internet, so the level of choice is very slim.

 How is cable internet different from ADSL plans?